tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 **This is where Machine Learning can come handy!**

 Machine learning is not a magic, bullet-proof solution either, but it offers an interesting approach based on probabilistic labeling (is that even a thing?
-Data scientists, if your lost your way, be gentle here), rather than formal specifications (ISO), and the more the model is trained (based om regular QR codes, QR codes from known attack campaigns), the more efficient it will be at validating the presence of a QRCode in a picture, in a complementary way and next to the above existing phishing detection patterns.
+Data scientists, if your lost your way, be gentle here), rather than formal specifications (ISO), and the more the model is trained (based om regular QR codes, QR codes from known attack campaigns), the more efficient it will be at validating the presence of a QR Code in a picture, in a complementary way and next to the above existing phishing detection patterns.

 ### What kin of Machine Learning?